-\Members of the Alice Carson Tisdale Honors college are required to enroll in (4) hours of Honors Seminars in order to complete the Honors Thesis as a capstone project and are also required to complete seven (7) hours of Honors Leadership Seminars.
+\Members of the Alice Carson Tisdale Honors College are required to complete the Honors Thesis as a capstone project.
+Candidates will enroll in a total of four (4) hours of seminar to complete the appropriate capstone project.
+Other candidates are also required to complete a thesis or senior project.